surajiitd/NVIDIA_Jetson_Inference/digital_heritage_project_demo_SLAM/README.md

 Follow the instructions provided in this [blog post](https://forums.developer.nvidia.com/t/best-way-to-install-opencv-with-cuda-on-jetpack-5-xavier-nx-opencv-for-tegra/222777) for installing OpenCV with CUDA support.

-**IMPORTANT NOTE**: There may be other dependencies required for building ORBSLAM2 as well.
+**NOTE**: There may be other dependencies required for building ORBSLAM2 as well.
 This may vary depending on the existing system one is using, so debugging may be required as per the dependencies error generated.

 Look into the original [ORBSLAM2](https://github.com/raulmur/ORB_SLAM2) repo for the same.